About Cala San Vicente

 Major Attractions in Cala San Vicente

-The resort itself is the major attraction of Cala San Vicente.
-The elegant and prestigious location within easy reach of bigger resorts provides guests with the best of both worlds.
+Cala San Vicente itself is the major attraction.
+The elegant and prestigious location within easy reach of bigger areas of Mallorca provides guests with the best of both worlds.
 Couples with older children and couples travelling alone find the perfect place to relax and enjoy the breathtaking scenery and romantic intimacy offered.

 As you proceed down the tree lined main street you’ll notice a collection of antique cars and bikes on the right hand side.
 These belong to the owner of La Moraleja Hotel, and are displayed along with his collection of artworks.